Meditation-Yoga Mini-Retreat with Rev. Carl & Irene Glasse

 - Optional: light blanket (if you might be cold from the air conditioning during the meditation time)

-The Rev. Dr. Carl Gregg holds a Doctor of Ministry and a Diploma in the Art of Spiritual Direction from San Francisco Theological Seminary, a Master of Divinity from Brite Divinity School, and a Bachelor of Arts in Religion and Philosophy (cum laude, Phi Beta Kappa) from Furman University.
-He has been the minister at Unitarian Universalist Congregation of Frederick (Maryland) since 2012.
-He is a student in the Pragmatic Dharma practice community, known in a previous incarnation as Buddhist Geeks.
+The Rev. Dr. Carl Gregg has been the minister at Unitarian Universalist Congregation of Frederick (Maryland) since 2012.
+Carl is also a student in the Pragmatic Dharma practice community, which is part of the Buddhist Geeks network.
+He holds a Doctor of Ministry and a Diploma in the Art of Spiritual Direction from San Francisco Theological Seminary, a Master of Divinity from Brite Divinity School, and a Bachelor of Arts in Religion and Philosophy (cum laude, Phi Beta Kappa) from Furman University.
+He has been a full-time minister since his ordination in 2003, and served two congregations prior to UUCF.

 - Where should I buy a meditation cushion?: monasterystore.org - Among the many good options for purchasing a meditation seat/cushion/mat for at-home practice, this was the best option when Carl last researched this question.